pompeybug/website/src/articles/a-time-to-remember-a-time-to-act/index.md

 ---
 layout: layouts/base.hbs
-title: "A TIME TO REMEMBER, A TIME TO ACT"
+title: "A Time To Remember, A Time To Act"
 date: "2017-06-10"
 categories:
   - "campaigns"